LeoAnd00/Masters_Thesis/README.md

 - **code:** Contains all code used in this project, including preprocessing, visualization, machine learning models and more.
 - **data:** Contains all data used in this project, including raw and preprocessed data.

+Code for training the model developed in this study for reproducibility can be find in the *Alvis_cluster_code* repository, which contains code for running code on the Alvis computer cluser at Chalmers University of Technology.

 ## Necessary programming languages
 - Python version 3.10.5
 - R version 4.3.2